Board of Trustees

 I believe strongly in independent schools and the positive impact they have on kids and families.
 Manzano Day School provides an engaging, challenging, and supportive environment; it is a true asset to the Albuquerque community.”

-Carla has one child in second grade at Manzano Day School.
+Carla Martinez is a current Manzano Day School parent.
 Carla received her undergraduate degree in accounting from New Mexico State University and her law degree from the University of New Mexico School of Law.
 Carla was appointed in January 2015 as the Chief of Staff for Operations for the New Mexico Office of the Attorney General.
 Prior to January, Carla was the Deputy State Auditor for two four-year terms for the New Mexico Office of the State Auditor.
 She was previously a Board Member and Board Chair for the New Mexico Gaming Control Board.
 Carla also worked for an insurance defense law firm as an associate attorney and for an international accounting firm in both audit and tax consulting.
 Carla is a Certified Public Accountant and Certified Fraud Examiner.
 She is also a Board Member and recent past Treasurer for the New Mexico Board of Bar Examiners.

 "Manzano Day School has been a great learning environment for my daughter in which she has flourished both educationally and personally.
 The amount of growth I have seen in her during her first year at Manzano Day School has been truly remarkable."